 Click the Add button.

-The categories in the content list now show zero flights except for the "others" category which shows 8 flights.
+The categories in the Flight List now show zero flights except for the "Others" category which shows 8 flights.

 Click the Extended View button.

 Notice that the time is at the moment?